shangab/transaction_crud_api/README.md

 Stay tuned...

 ### Authentication
 Supports Authentication.
-Just use `auth=true` in your configuraiton and the api will not support any operation before sending the `login' method'.
+Just use `auth=>true` in your configuraiton and the api will not support any operation before sending the `login` method'.

 First request to the api will be as the following:
 ```JSON